Invoking Java Code in C#.NET

 • Reusability: most established companies have a number of legacy systems.
 By the term legacy, I mean technology that's not been keenly developed today.
 For example, a system located in the data center that's still in production but no longer offers a strategic advantage to the company is a legacy system.
 A plan to move these systems to a new platform might be a longer-term strategy.
 A solution that has the ability to interoperate with these systems has the potential to extend the life of these systems and more importantly, the knowledge of the developers who work with them.

 • Adoption: when organizations want to deploy new technology such as the .NET Framework, it's rare that they simply replace an entire application or system.
 In many cases, a replacement is normally triggered by a pilot project.
 Such a pilot tends to be a short-term project with an intent to prove that the technology can work well with existing systems and applications.
-The ability for this pilot project to interoperate with existing production systems is imperative and in many cases, can often determine its success.
+The ability of this pilot project to interoperate with existing production systems is imperative and in many cases, can often determine its success.

 Java Native Interface (JNI)

 Sometimes, a situation arises where Java or .NET alone does not fit the needs of your application.
-While we can write and execute applications entirely in Java and the .NET Framework independently.
+We can write and execute applications entirely in Java and the .NET Framework independently.
 Programmers use the JNI to write native methods to handle those situations when an application cannot be written in Java and .NET independently.
-The Java Native Interface framework is devised to enable Java code running in a Java Virtual Machine (JVM) to call, and be called by, native applications and libraries written in other programming languages, for instance, .NET, C++, and assembly.
+The Java Native Interface framework is devised to enable Java code running in a Java Virtual Machine (JVM) to call and be called by, native applications and libraries written in other programming languages, for instance, .NET, C++, and assembly.
 JNI can also modify an existing application that is developed and executed under the CLR to be accessible to Java applications.
 In simple terms, we can say that we can call .NET applications and libraries in Java and vice-versa using the JNI.
 Native code relatively runs faster than JVM code so such implementations can assist, to a great extent, in solving complicated and time-critical operations.

 Java, native languages, and .NET have their own data type infrastructure.
-During interoperability or communication of these diverse languages among each other, it is necessary to comply with a common data type scheme so that all participant languages can send messages between each other and follow the data type semantics.
+During the interoperability or communication of these diverse languages among each other, it is necessary to comply with a common data type scheme so that all participant languages can send messages between each other and follow the data type semantics.
 The following table describes the primitive types in the Java programming language and the corresponding types in the JNI.

 Java Native Interface